-- Campaign funds of any amount may not be used to pay a fine, penalty, judgment, or settlement relating to an improper use of campaign funds or an action involving bribery under Penal Code Section 86. - Campaign funds cannot be used to pay a fine, penalty, judgment or settlement, if the action was related to using campaign funds for personal purposes.
-See Government Code Section 89513 for specific explanations.
+Campaign funds of any amount may not be used to pay a fine, penalty, judgment, or settlement relating to an improper use of campaign funds or an action involving bribery under Penal Code Section 86.
+Ex 6.3 - A fundraiser will be held for a veteran's memorial at the local civic center.
+The committee is permitted to donate campaign funds because the payment has a political, legislative, or governmental purpose.